drmittelstein/ultrasound_hardware_control/README.md

 ## Contributing

-Currently contributing is not suppported, please see future versions at htts://github.com/drmittelstein/oncotripsy to determine whether this changes.
+Currently contributing is not suppported, please see future versions at https://github.com/drmittelstein/oncotripsy to determine whether this changes.

 ## Versioning
-Please see available versions at htts://github.com/drmittelstein/oncotripsy
+Please see available versions at https://github.com/drmittelstein/oncotripsy

 ## Authors

-* **David Reza Mittelstein** - *Caltech Doctorate Thesis Work* -
+* **David Reza Mittelstein** - *Caltech Doctorate Thesis in Medical Engineering* - "Modifying ultrasound waveform parameters to control, influence, or disrupt cells"

 ## License